mspbannister/ud120-projects/final_project/P5_submission.md

 *Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
 As part of your answer, give some background on the dataset and how it can be used to answer the project question.
 Were there any outliers in the data when you got it, and how did you handle those?*

-The goal of this project is to use machine learning to create a program (“classifier”) that can predict whether an individual at Enron was involved in the [Enron scandal](https://en.wikipedia.org/wiki/Enron_scandal) (i.e. whether they were “persons of interest” or “POIs”), based on financial and/or email data available in the public domain.
+The goal of this project is to use machine learning to create a program (“classifier”) that can predict whether an individual at Enron was involved in the [Enron scandal](https://en.wikipedia.org/wiki/Enron_scandal) (i.e. whether they were “persons-of-interest” or “POIs”), based on financial and/or email data available in the public domain.
 The data set contains information on 145 people connected with Enron, including salary and bonus data, the value of Enron stock held by the individual, the number of emails sent to/from that individual, and whether the individual was known to be a POI.

 Machine learning can help us spot patterns across multiple variables that enable more accurate classification than could be achieved by manual means.
 As far as this project is concerned, that might mean that, for example, salary may not accurately predict whether an individual was a POI, but when combined with stock holding and email information, a clearer trend may appear.

 The data set contains a few potential outliers.
 Some individuals (e.g. Kenneth Lay) have salaries and/or stock positions vastly greater than the majority.
 However, considering their role in the scandal, I believe these to be valid data points.
 The data does however include a ‘total’ entry, containing the sum of all the financial information in the data set, which I have removed (using Python’s built-in ‘pop’ function).

-The main issue with the data is completeness; of 145 records, only 57 of them contain complete financial and email information for the features I have chose to examine in my final analysis.
+The main issue with the data is completeness; of 145 records, only 57 of them contain complete financial and email information for the features I have chosen to examine in my final analysis.
 This is broken down as follows (% indicates proportion of the two respective data sets):

 ```
 Full data